strimzi/proposals/066-topic-replication-factor-change.md

 A new optional KafkaTopicStatus subsection called `replicasChange` is used to update the user, and keep track of the replicas change state.
 The `replicasChange` can be in a pending or ongoing `state`, and it can contains a `message` in case of failure.
-Other fields are `sessionId`, which maps to Cruise Control's `User-Task-ID`, and `replicas`, which reflects the target replicas value (this may be different from .spec.replicas when the state is ongoing).
+Other fields are `sessionId`, which maps to Cruise Control's `User-Task-ID`, and `targetReplicas`, which reflects the target replicas value (this may be different from .spec.replicas when the state is ongoing).

 - **Pending**: Not in Cruise Control's task queue (not yet sent or request error).
   Cruise Control's task states: None.